Cyber-Systems Timeline

 Alice’s Head: Reflections on Conceptual Art, Artforum, February 1970;

-The Machine as Seen at the End of the Mechanical Age, show
+The Machine as Seen at the End of the Mechanical Age; show at NYMoMA

 Pontus Hultén curator.
-MOMA, NYC, Nov 25, 1968 - Feb 9, 1969.
+Nov 25, 1968 - Feb 9, 1969.
 Including commissioned collaborations between artists and engineers under the umbrella of EAT.

 1969